ploki/yanapack/README.md

 Yanapack: Yet Another Nodal Analysis PACKage
 ============================================

-This nodal analysis software is dedicated to electro-mechanical-acoustical equivalent circuit simulation (from a lumped element model).
+This dedicated nodal analysis software is designed for simulating electro-mechanical-acoustical equivalent circuits based on a lumped element model.
+It allows users to analyze and simulate the behavior of complex systems by representing them using a circuit-based approach, incorporating electrical, mechanical, and acoustic elements into the simulation.

-At this time, only linear analysis in the frequency domain is supported.
-A simple Gauss-Jordan algorithm is used and no special attention is taken on conditioning the system of equations.
+The simulation primarily operates in the frequency domain, which is the default domain for the simulation results.
+However, by utilizing the `-i` option, users can obtain the simulation results in the time domain instead.
+This option also provides the flexibility to select different types of excitations, including unit impulse, unit step, square waves, or sine waves of arbitrary frequencies.
+By enabling the `-i` option, users can analyze and visualize the system's response over time with various input signals.

 ### References

-The science behind this simulation software comes from:
+The scientific principles underpinning this simulation software are derived from:
  - Acoustics: Sound Fields and Transducers (Leo L. Beranek, Tim Mellow) ISBN-13: 978-0123914217
  - Electroacoustic modelling of the subwoofer enclosures (Janne Ahonen, Linearteam) http://koti.kapsi.fi/jahonen/Audio/Papers/enclosuremodelling.pdf

 ### Elements simulated

-Here is a list of passive elements simulated:
+The simulation software incorporates the simulation of various passive elements, categorized as follows:

- - for conventional electrical simulations
+ - For conventional electrical simulations:
    * Resistors
    * Capacitors
    * Inductors
    * Transformers
    * Gyrators
    * Current sources
-   * Tension sources
+   * Voltage sources

- - specific to acoustic simulations
+ - Specific to acoustic simulations:
-   * Pistonic radiator, based on Bessel functions, represents the acoustic impedance of circular pistonic radiators
+   * Pistonic radiator: Represents the acoustic impedance of circular pistonic radiators, utilizing Bessel functions.
-   * Port impedance of vented enclosures
+   * Port impedance: Models the acoustic impedance of vented enclosures.
-   * Box impedance of enclosures
+   * Box impedance: Represents the impedance characteristics of enclosures.
-   * Free air impedance from the source to the listener
+   * Free air impedance: Accounts for the acoustic impedance from the sound source to the listener.

-In addition to elementary dipoles, it is possible to create custom sub circuits at will.
+Additionally, the software allows for the creation of custom sub-circuits, offering flexibility in designing and incorporating specialized circuit elements as needed.

 Availability
 ------------